 According to the 2014 report, “Digital Trends Briefing”, 36% of B2C and B2B marketers listed content marketing as one of their top five priorities.
 With 31% of the same poll group listing conversion rate optimization as a top five priority, the pressure is on to make the most of content marketing spending.
-Organisations are turning to is “influencer marketing” to achieve this.
+One tool that a growing number of marketers are turning to is influencer marketing.

 There are numerous platforms available that seek to connect so-called ‘influencers’ with brands in need of access to that individual’s legions of followers.
 Determining the best platform for brand initiatives is no easy task.